Pierlam/OpenExcelSdk/README.md

 excelCellValue excelCellValue= proc.GetCellValue(excelSheet, excelCell);

 // check: excelCellValue.CellType, contains the type of the cell value.
-// then get the value from excelCellValue property: StringValue, IntegerValue, DoubleValue, DateOnlyValue and TimeOnly
+// then get the value from excelCellValue property: StringValue, IntegerValue, DoubleValue, DateOnlyValue and TimeOnlyValue

 // the cell value can be empty/Blank, in some cases the type will be undefined if(excelCellValue.IsEmpty) ...